 I have just returned from my trip to Tanzania and oh, how amazing that was!
-One of the beautiful experiences that I have done in the country was a Tanzania homestay through Duara Travels, close to Moshi, in the Kilimanjaro region.
+One of the beautiful experiences that I have done in the country was a homestay in Tanzania through Duara Travels (who unfortunately stopped operating), close to Moshi, in the Kilimanjaro region.
 If you want to experience Tanzania off the beaten path, to see the way of life of the locals and to understand their culture better, choosing a homestay for a few days is a wonderful decision.
 Not only that you will learn about the local customs and traditions, but you will also eat delicious homemade food and interact with the family, getting the chance to ask them whatever you want.

 Having a conversation with Miriam, one of my host’s family daughter, I’ve learned how she dreams of becoming a wine maker.
 An ambitious girl, whilst she was still doing her household chores such as cooking and washing, she planned already all the steps she needs to take in order to achieve her dream.

 The grandsons of the family, even if only a few years old, were also actively helping with the chores around the house, especially looking after the chickens.
 At the same ages, children in Europe worry about nothing.